20 Important Things to Know Before Visiting Mexico

 More places to consider if you have a flexible schedule include: Zona Arqueológica Palenque, San José del Cabo, Ensenada, Tijuana, Sayulita, Puerto Escondido, Ixtapa, Campeche, Bacalar, Santiago de Querétaro, Loreto, Monterrey, San Cristóbal de las Casas, Nuevo Vallarta, Zihuatanejo, Todos Santos, Chetumal, Punta Mita, San Cristobal de las Casas, Cuernavaca, Taxco and Heroica Veracruz.

 When you think of highly rated cities around the world, the chances are Mexico City doesn't feature.
 But this this is one of the most up and coming cities in the world with food, history, culture, shops and amazing tourist destinations.

 Mexico City centre is also safe to wander around for international tourists.
 Hotels are affordable and most are very modern with fantastic facilities.

 10. Accommodation for All Budgets

 There are so many different types of accommodation in Mexico for all types of travellers.
 If you plan to go backpacking on a budget there are lots of cheap hostels and guest houses.
 For more comfort and privacy, hotels offer great value.
-And if you want ax extra level of luxury there are so many world class resorts throughout the country.
+Or if you want an extra level of luxury or just treat yourself there are so many world class all-inclusive resorts throughout the country.

 The local curreny in Mexico is the Mexican Peso.
 US dollars are accepted in some places too.
 We recommend exchanging money before departing to get the best rates.